Moscow, Idaho police investigating vehicle found in Eugene

 Eugene police said they sent the vehicle’s information to the Moscow Police Department, but have no information to indicate that the vehicle is actually related to the case.
 The Moscow Police Department has confirmed that they are working with the information supplied to them by Eugene police.

-A KEZI reporter confirmed that the vehicle was still at West Seventh Place and Seneca Road as of about 10 p.m. on December 19.
+A KEZI reporter confirmed that the vehicle had been removed from the area between 10 p.m. on December 19 and 3 p.m. on December 20.

 Moscow police say their investigators are working through thousands of tips in the case, and are being helped by investigators from the Idaho State Police and the FBI.
 A white 2011-2013 Hyundai Elantra believed to be in the area of the home the murders took place in near the suspected time of the murders is wanted as a vehicle of interest in the case.
 Thus far, Moscow Police Department has not named any suspects in the homicides.